gazay/about-postcss/speech.md

 My graduation work at a university was regarding genetic algorithms.
 I do actually believe that every long-term development is based on evolution.
 We have a great example of biological evolution in nature.
 We use artificial evolution in our computer science.
-And of course you've heard about memes, internet memes — there is even a theory that every popular human idea is a part of the same evolution process.
+And of course you've heard about memetics — there is even a theory that every popular human idea is a part of the same evolution process.

 At least, it is only a long-term optimization process that mankind knows today.